rertyy/interpreters/notes.md

 ### Scanner

-* Scanner is basically just a massive switch case.
+* Scanner is basically just a massive switch case using maximal munching

 ### Visitor pattern for Expr.